Skip to main content

 Cloud Service Models

-Cloud computing is delivered through three primary models, each offering different levels of control and responsibility:
+Cloud computing is typically delivered through three primary service models, each offering distinct levels of control, management responsibilities, and convenience:

-1. Software as a Service (SaaS): SaaS provides fully managed software applications over the Internet, eliminating the need for installation or maintenance.
-Examples include Gmail and Microsoft Office 365.
+1. Software as a Service (SaaS): SaaS provides fully managed software applications directly accessible via the Internet, removing the need for local installation or ongoing maintenance by users.
+Popular examples include Gmail, Salesforce, and Microsoft Office 365.

 2. Platform as a Service (PaaS): PaaS offers a platform for developers to build, deploy, and manage applications without managing the underlying infrastructure.
 Examples include AWS Elastic Beanstalk, Microsoft Azure App Service, and Google App Engine.

-3. Infrastructure as a Service (IaaS): IaaS Provides virtualized computing resources like virtual machines and storage, giving users full control over operating systems and applications.
-Examples include AWS EC2, Microsoft Azure Virtual Machines, and Google Compute Engine.
+3. Infrastructure as a Service (IaaS): IaaS delivers virtualized computing resources such as virtual machines, storage, and networking infrastructure.
+This model provides users full control over operating systems, software installations, and configurations.
+Examples include Amazon EC2, Microsoft Azure Virtual Machines, and Google Compute Engine.

 Leading Cloud Providers